Obixander/Flowcoach/Docs/System-Desc.md

 This will be the first thing the user sees when using the "App" for the first time and the login would be cached for an easier user experience

 ### Emotion Grid:
-A visual tool that prompts users to identify their current emotional state using images and labels, such as "self-doubt" to help them better understand and express their feelings.
+A visual tool that prompts users to identify their current emotional state using images and labels, such as "self-doubt," to help them better understand and express their feelings.

 When the user presses on a image like "Stressed" they would be sent to a different page corresponding to the emotion picked.

 ### Coaching:
-This is the page the user ends up at after picking a Emotion where they can read about the emotion and anwser some questions related to the emotion.
+This is the page the user ends up at after picking a emotion where they can read about the emotion and answer some questions related to the emotion.
+The answer would be saved in their journal.

 ### Psychoeducation:
 This section helps users understand the connection between their emotions and physical sensations, guiding them to recognize where in their body they may experience different feelings.